 Symptoms of a midtarsal joint sprain

-There are two ligaments which are most commonly injured and these may produce slightly different symptoms.
 The calcaneocuboid ligament connects the Calcaneus and the Cuboid, on the top of the foot.
-The Bifurcate ligament is a Y shaped ligament, consisting of 2 parts - the Calcaneonavicular ligament and the Calcaneocuboid ligament.
+The Bifurcate ligament is a Y shaped ligament, consisting of 2 parts.
+The ligament spits into the Calcaneonavicular ligament and the Calcaneocuboid ligament.

 Calcaneocuboid ligament injury

-Treatment includes rest.
-Taping the foot may help to support the joint while it is healing.
+Treatment involves resting your foot.
+Taping your foot to support the joint while it is healing may help.
 Applying cold therapy can help reduce pain and inflammation.
 Cold can be applied for 10 minutes every hour initially for the first 24 to 48 hours.

 Bifurcate ligament injury